 The year in review

-The past couple of years have seen some conflicting developments in the field of gambling in Israel.
+There have been some conflicting developments in the field of gambling in Israel over recent years.

-Finally, in November 2018, a private member's bill was introduced to the Israeli parliament, with the aim of regulating real money poker tournaments in Israel.
+Finally, in November 2021, a private member's bill was introduced to the Israeli parliament, with the aim of regulating real money poker tournaments in Israel.
 The bill seeks to exclude certain types of games, under certain circumstances and subject to a permit issued by the Minister of Finance, from the definition of a 'prohibited game'.
-While awaiting the Knesset's decision either to have it removed from the agenda or to forward it to the relevant House Committee for preparation for first reading, the private member who introduced the bill has resigned.
+The bill is now pending the Knesset's decision either to have it removed from the agenda or to forward it to the relevant House Committee for preparation for first reading.

 It is also more likely that government bodies will seek to place additional restrictions on the activities of the National Lottery and ISBB, as well as promotional draws in general.